UntilNight/DBProject_backend/README.md

+#Foodie Finder Backend
-This repository has the backend code for Yelp Pakistan.
+This repository has the backend code for Foodie Finder.
+For the frontend code, go to https://github.com/Alinazindani/FoodieFinder-Frontend.

 To run this application, you need to install express and dotenv.
 In the VSCode terminal, type the following commands:
 1. npm install express